boylea/boylea.github.io/_posts/2014-07-28-Calibrating-Ultrasonic-Speakers.md

 Note: A resource that I found useful for understanding the concepts here (and the next section especially) was Steven W. Smith's free online book [The Scientist and Engineer's Guide to
 Digital Signal Processing](http://www.dspguide.com/pdfbook.htm).
-Also Thanks to Kinga for helping me figure out the math.
+Also, Thanks to [Kinga](http://nthturn.com/) for helping me figure out the math.